1 The Genitive Case

 2) The second case: We also use the double genitive case with some words for which it is not suitable to use the typical genitive case.
 These words include, for example, demonstrative and indefinite

 ● That book of Emma’s (demonstrative pronoun)

 3 Other Types of Genitive

-We use the group genitive case when we want to say that one thing belongs to more people.
-In this situation, the genitive case (apostrophe + s) belongs to the last member of the given group.
+We use the group Genitive case when we want to say that one thing belongs to more than one person.
+In this case, the Genitive case (apostrophe + s) is used with the last member of the group:

 ● My grandmother and my grandfather’s dog (they both own the dog)

 ● In Adam and William’s house (they both own the house)